brewchetta/react-filter-practice-raccoon-search-party/README.md

 ## Deliverable Three

-Set up the `Search` component so that when someone types something in, raccoons appear whose name includes the search term.
+Set up the `Search` component so that when someone types something in, only raccoons whose name includes the search term are shown.